Trump’s White House chief of staff pleads not guilty in Georgia case

 Georgia prosecutors had set arraignments for Trump and his co-defendants – who include aides, lawyers and political allies – for September 6, but the ex-president waived the hearing when he entered a not-guilty plea via a court filing last week.

-Trump’s personal lawyer, former New York City Mayor Rudy Giuliani, also waived a formal arraignment in the Georgia case, as did lawyers John Eastman and Jeffrey Clark.

-CNN reported on Tuesday that 18 of the 19 co-defendants in the Georgia case have pleaded not guilty while the remaining person charged in the case – former Coffee County election official Misty Hampton – is expected to enter a plea in person during an arraignment on Wednesday.
+CNN reported on Tuesday afternoon that all 19 people indicted in the case pleaded not guilty before their scheduled arraignments.

-Trump, who faces 13 charges in the Georgia case, surrendered last month at the Fulton County Jail in Atlanta to face the charges against him and was released on $200,000 bond.

-He became the first former president in United States history to have his mugshot taken during his brief arrest.
+Trump, who personally faces 13 charges in Georgia, surrendered last month at the Fulton County Jail in Atlanta and was released on $200,000 bond.
+He became the first former president in US history to have his mugshot taken during his brief arrest.

 Trump and his co-defendants were charged under the state’s Racketeer Influenced and Corrupt Organizations law, also known as RICO, which is often reserved for prosecuting organised crime.